anubhav-chattoraj/sanetype/README.md

 Find the directory where m17n is installed (generally `/usr/share/m17n` or `/usr/local/share/m17n`).

-Copy `hi-sanetype.mim` into this directory.
+Copy the contents of the `linux` folder into this directory.
+This can be done by opening a terminal in the `Sanetype` folder and executing

+    sudo cp -R linux/* m17ndir/

+where `m17ndir` is the directory where m17n is installed.

 __For SCIM__: At the end of `mdb.dir` file in this directory, add